 So you, too, can put together an omlox-compatible, customized RTLS overall package for your customers

 Whether for tracking goods or providing a basis for fleet management of automated guided vehicle systems – location data forms the basis for a functioning Smart Factory and for many other sectors which require transparency of their processes.
 But what exactly are RTLS, localization technologies and standards and how do they interact? omlox forms the interface between the localization infrastructure (satellites) and mobile devices such as tags, vehicles and tools.
 This means users can freely choose between hardware from various manufacturers.

 What is made possible by real-time locating systems

 1. Asset Tracking

-With Asset Tracking, users can track the utilisation of machines/AGVs and access historic transport data and tracks.
-Users can thus increase productivity and improve capacity utilisation.
+With Asset Tracking, users can track the utilization of machines/AGVs and access historic transport data and tracks.
+Users can thus increase productivity and improve capacity utilization.

 2. Automated booking

 Using triggers and based on geofences, certain events such as automated booking can be activated.
 Orders can thus be booked automatically as soon as they come into the relevant zone.
 Factory flow employees are automatically prioritized.
 This increases productivity while reducing waste, paving the way to a paperless factory.

 3. Machine Navigation (AGV)

 AGVs can increase and decrease the speed, depending on the distances to employees, for example in order to ensure greater safety on the shop floor.